stas35r/mobx-persist-store-idb-adapter/README.md

 ```

 ## Options
-   * `downgrading` - when opening a database with a version lower than the existing one, the database will be dropped and re-createcreate with a lower version, default is `false`
+   * `downgrading` - when opening a database with a version lower than the existing one, the database will be dropped and re-create with a lower version, default is `false`

 ## Meta